MattCJones/optionset/README.rst

 Basic Usage
 ^^^^^^^^^^^

-The program enables and disables user-predefined options in text-based dictionary files in the base directory and below.
+Optionset enables and disables user-predefined options in text-based dictionary files in the base directory and below.
 The user specifies the lines in the files that will either be enabled or disabled by adding macro commands as commented text.